 Impact of T cell therapy on patients with acute lymphoblastic leukemia

-- 24 patients went into a complete remission for some length of time after receiving T cell therapy
+- 27 patients (90 percent) went into a complete remission for some length of time after receiving T cell therapy

-- 6 of 24 experienced a recurrence of disease (5 children, 1 adult)
+- 7 of 30 experienced a recurrence of disease

 At this point CHOP's capability to enroll patients is limited because of the need to manufacture the T cell product used in this therapy.
 Our goal is to boost enrollment soon, by increasing our manufacturing capabilities and by broadening this study to other pediatric hospitals.